Back to Blog

 What is requirement elaboration?

-It’s the process of refining initial business ideas into detailed, structured requirements for developers to follow.
-Also known as tahap elaborasi adalah in Indonesian.
+Requirement elaboration is the process of refining early-stage business ideas into detailed, structured requirements that developers can follow.
+In some regions, it’s also referred to as tahap elaborasi adalah, especially in Indonesian-speaking markets.

 What is the elaboration phase in software projects?

-The elaboration phase is a critical planning step in software development.
-It helps teams clarify project scope, align on user needs, and document technical details before coding begins.
+The elaboration phase is a planning step where teams define the project scope, align on user needs, and document technical details.
+It sets the foundation before development begins, reducing risk and avoiding surprises later.

 Why is the elaboration phase important for startups and enterprises?